Vashistha-1802/QuantumQrew/README.md

 4. Run the application: `python main.py`
 5. Sit back and let SuperAGI do the rest!

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute, please fork the repository, create a new branch, make your changes, and submit a pull request.

 ## Contact Us
 Have questions or feedback?
-Feel free to reach out to us at contact@quantumqrew.com.
+Feel free to reach out to us at qrewquantum@gmail.com

-## License

-This project is licensed under the [MIT License](LICENSE).

----
-© 2023 QuantumQrew.
-All rights reserved.